Havana 4

 Wendy was my mother, Wendy Anne Rothdram Partin.
 She was a teenage mother and abandoned me when I was an infant, but visited me once a month and taught me to call her by her first name so people would think I was her little brother.2 In fairness, she had a rough life.
 She was a single child of a single mother who fled an abusive husband in Canada and moved Baton Rouge; in 1963, just before Kennedy was shot and killed, Granny happened to move down the street from my dad’s grandmother, Grandma Foster, near the airport and a few miles from Glen Oaks High School, and in 1971 a 16 year old Wendy met the 17 year old drug dealer of Glen Oaks, Edward Grady Partin Junior.
 His father, Edward Grady Partin Senior, was the famous Baton Rouge Teamster leader who collaborated with US Attorney General Bobby Kennedy and infiltrated Jimmy Hoffa’s inner circle of the International Brotherhood of Teamsters.
 Hoffa went to prison solely based on my grandfather’s word.
 Around the time I was being conceived at a drug-fueled New Years party, Hoffa sent secret messagea from his prison cell to all mafia families that he’d forgive their debt – about $121 Million total, a lot of money back then – if “someone” could do “something” to get Edward Partin to recant his testimony.3

 Wendy didn’t know any of this.
 She realized she was pregnant two weeks after losing her virginity to my dad but couldn’t afford a $150 abortion, so she hastily agreed to elope.
-They fled to Woodville Mississippi, an hour and a half away from Baton Rouge by car, where state laws allowed teenagers to marry without parental consent.
-They returned to Baton Rouge and were listed as Mr. and Mrs. Edward Partin in the phone book.
+They fled to Woodville Mississippi, an hour and a half away from Baton Rouge by car and where my grandfather was born, where state laws allowed teenagers to marry without parental consent.
+They had family to stay with, and connections at the local courthouse to expedite their marriage.
+My parents returned to Baton Rouge and were listed as Mr. and Mrs. Edward Partin in the phone book.
 Our home and neighborhood were plagued by a disproportionate number of explosions, arson, accidents, shot dogs, vandalized houses, and kidnappings.
 Wendy had two small nervous breakdowns, and when my dad was in Jamaica buying drugs wholesale she left me at a day care near Glen Oaks High and fled to California with a man she had just met.
 She returned on her own a few weeks later and divorced my dad, but by then I was in foster care under orders from Judge Pugh of the East Baton Rouge Parish 19th Judicial District.
 She fought the Partin family for seven years and eventually regained custody of me.
 But old habits are hard to break, and I still call my mother Wendy.

 She never remarried and had no other children or surviving family, and sometimes she called me after more than a few glasses of cheap white wine to talk about things no one else would understand.
 In the past few years, her slurred voice mails were beginning earlier and earlier, and she was usually passed out by happy hour my time.